 Table 2: Summary and details for each of the GAM structures.
 In practice, a sufficiently large number of knots provided to the additive terms will produce identical or comparable estimates for a response variable.
-The models differ in the allocation of penalties for the smoothness of each spline (s()).
+The models differ in the allocation of penalties for the smoothness of each spline.